Breast Cancer Predictive Markers (Online CE Course)

 Additional Information

-Author information: Joelle Weaver MAOM, HTL(ASCP), QIHC is a certified histotechnologist with a broad range of practical histology experience within the clinical histopathology setting.
+Author Information: Joelle Weaver MAOM, HTL(ASCP), QIHC, is a certified histotechnologist with a broad range of practical histology experience in clinical histopathology.
 She has received qualification in immunohistochemistry (IHC) from the American Society for Clinical Pathology and Green Belt certification from Purdue University, West Lafayette, Indiana.
-Joelle's bachelor's degree was received from Bowling Green State University in Bowling Green, Ohio and her Master's Degree was awarded from Bluffton University in Bluffton, Ohio.
-She is a graduate of a NAACLS accredited histotechnology program and has held positions as adjunct professor, education coordinator, and program director at Columbus State Community College in Columbus Ohio (2002-2011).
-Joelle currently works as a histotechnologist and technical consultant in Louisville, Kentucky, specializing in IHC.
+Joelle's bachelor's degree was received from Bowling Green State University in Bowling Green, Ohio, and her Master's Degree was awarded from Bluffton University in Bluffton, Ohio.
+She graduated from a NAACLS-accredited histotechnology program and has held positions as an adjunct professor, education coordinator, and program director at Columbus State Community College in Columbus, Ohio (2002-2011).
+Joelle is a histotechnologist and technical consultant in Louisville, Kentucky, specializing in IHC.

-Course description: Toxicity, side effects, and unpredictable effectiveness have been the hallmark of anti-cancer therapies used in the past to treat breast and other primary cancers.
-Targeted therapies have been developed which reduce patient risk and provide remarkable improvement in patient outcomes.
-This course will discuss how predictive markers/testing are used to select patients who are most likely to respond positively to a specific breast cancer treatment, including current testing methodologies and compliance standards.
+Course Description: Toxicity, side effects, and unpredictable effectiveness have been the hallmarks of anti-cancer therapies used in the past to treat breast and other primary cancers.
+Targeted therapies have been developed to reduce patient risk and improve patient outcomes.
+This course will discuss how predictive markers/testing select patients most likely to respond positively to a specific breast cancer treatment, including current testing methodologies and compliance standards.

 Female white tech uses microscope (computer in background)